 The genesis of this book can be traced to a comment made by my brother Randy in the summer of 1976.
 He was visiting me in… read on

 Some of these pieces have been published, but most of them have not.
-I just enjoy documenting the places I have been, the people I have met, the experiences I have had.
-And posting them here on my webby is a form of publication, is it not?
+I just enjoy documenting the places I have been, the people I have met, the experiences I have had, my opinions and so forth.
+And I view posting them here on my webby as a form of publication.

 - Joe Smith and his fertile imagination

 - Color me old school—but progressive

 - A lunch to remember at the Bierhof, December 18, 2013

 - August 1993—My Visit with “El Presidente,” Fernando Belaúnde Terry of Peru